ExCaelum/rush-hour/README.md

 ##### 2. Use Application

 4 clients are loaded into the application from `test.sh`.
-To view a client's dashboard, navigate to the following links:
+To view a client's dashboard, navigate to the following URLs:

 * `localhost:9393/sources/google`
 * `localhost:9393/sources/jumpstartlab`